-shall be fined under this title or imprisoned not more than five years (not more than eight years if the offense involves domestic or international terrorism), or both.
+shall be fined under this title or imprisoned not more than 5 years (not more than 8 years if the offense involves domestic or international terrorism), or both.

 Prosecutions under Section 1505 have been relatively few, at least until recently, and most of these arise as obstructions of administrative proceedings.
 "The crime of obstruction of [such] proceedings has three essential elements.
-First, there must be a proceeding pending before a department or agency of the United States.
+First, there must be a proceeding pending . . .
 Second, the defendant must be aware of the pending proceeding.
 Third, the defendant must have intentionally endeavored corruptly to influence, obstruct or impede the pending proceeding."